sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 // 50 is still even
 ```

-In this last approach, we don't care for the intermediate even numbers, we just care for the last even number when divided by 2.
+In this last approach, we don't care for the even intermediate numbers; we just care for the last even number when divided by 2.

-At first, the recursive approach might seem more confusing, but we're actually saving ourselves a potential future headache: We don't mutate any variable, thus we don't need to track its development over time.
+At first, the recursive approach might seem more confusing, but we're saving ourselves a potential future headache: We don't mutate any variable; thus we don't need to track its development over time.

 ### 3.2 for loops
-In contrast to `while` loops, `for` loops loop over its body for a defined number of times.
-These are helpful when we have a known range of values we want to cover.
-A typical for loop can be declared using the following syntax:
+In contrast to `while` loops, `for` loops loop over their body a defined number of times.
+These are helpful when we have a known range of values to cover.
+A typical `for` loop can be declared using the following syntax:

 ##### **Code**
 ```Scala